smartcontractkit/chainlink-protos/README.md

 Follow the instructions [here](https://github.com/smartcontractkit/wsrpc?tab=readme-ov-file#set-up) to install it.

 ## Generating GO SDKs

+> [!Note]
+> You do not need to commit the generated code resulting from the proto changes.
+The CI will automatically update the pull request with the generated files through the GitHub workflow.

 Generate the GO SDKs to implement gRPC services or clients via [task](https://taskfile.dev/installation/)